endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `disruption damage`: works like ionization, adding a "shield disruption" effect that fades by 1% each frame.
 When disrupted, your shields only block `1 / (1 + .01 * disruption)` of weapon damage, and the rest pierces through your shields and damages your hull.
 For example, if a ship has accumulated 10 disruption, about 9% of damage will leak through to the hull. **(v.
 0.9.0)**
 * `slowing damage`: accumulates like ion and disruption damage, and dissipates at 1% per frame.
 Multiplies your ship's turn rate and acceleration by `1 / (1 + .05 * slowness)`. **(v.
 0.9.0)**
 * `hit force`: how much thrust is applied to a ship when this projectile strikes it.
 If this is negative, the ship is pulled towards the projectile.
 * `piercing`: a value between 0 and 1, controlling what fraction of the weapon's damage "pierces" through shields and does direct damage to the hull instead.
-When the target's shields are still up, shield damage will be (1 - `piercing`) * `shield damage` and hull damage will be `piercing` * `shield damage`.
+When the target's shields are still up, shield damage will be (1 - `piercing`) * `shield damage` and hull damage will be `piercing` * `hull damage`.

 ### Sales